brunochan2001/Search-Pokemon-Reactjs/README.md

 React app showing searched pokemon and a CRUD of registered pokemon

-The application was implemented with vercel and can be visited [Click](https://search-pokemon-reactjs.vercel.app/).
+The application was implemented with Netlify and can be visited [Click](https://search-pokemon-reactjs.netlify.app/Reportes).

 [![Pokemon-App-Reactjs](https://i.postimg.cc/TwV6Xcb2/20220930-002553.gif)](https://i.postimg.cc/TwV6Xcb2/20220930-002553.gif)